mindscan-de/BrightFlux/README.md

 * Project file

-Mini-XOR-Tool (found a replacement for thisparticular need for now / but this is not forgotten)
+Mini-XOR-Tool (found a replacement for this particular need for now / but this is not forgotten)
 * xor.exe (light edition)